White-space processing in XAML

 White space and text content models in WPF

 For illustration purposes, the remainder of this section references particular types that are defined by WPF.
-The white-space handling features that are described in this topic are generally pertinent to both .NET Framework XAML Services and WPF.
+The white-space handling features that are described in this article are pertinent to both .NET XAML Services and WPF.
 To see this behavior in action, you might experiment with some WPF XAML markup, view the results in an object graph, and then serialize back to markup again.

 Even for content models that can take strings, the default behavior within these content models is that any white space that remains is not treated as significant.
 For example, ListBox takes an IList, but the white space (such as linefeeds between each ListBoxItem) is not preserved and not rendered.
 If you attempt to use linefeeds as separators between strings for ListBoxItem items, it does not work at all; the strings that are separated by the linefeeds are treated as one string and one item.

 Those collections that do treat white space as significant are typically part of the flow document model.
 The primary collection that supports white-space preservation behavior is InlineCollection.
 This collection class is declared with the WhitespaceSignificantCollectionAttribute; when this attribute is found, the XAML processor will treat white space within the collection as significant.
 The combination of

 xml:space="preserve" and white space within a WhitespaceSignificantCollectionAttribute denoted collection is that all white space is preserved and rendered.
 The combination of

 xml:space="default" and white space within a WhitespaceSignificantCollectionAttribute causes the initial white-space normalization described earlier, which leaves one space in certain positions, and those spaces are preserved and rendered.
 Which behavior is desirable is up to you, and you should use

 xml:space selectively to enable the behavior that you want.